tecnico-ami/Project-Overview/README.md

 You can also include photos, screenshots, and other media of the solution in action.
 The links must be valid for one month, at least.
 The video can also be published in YouTube or a similar platform.

+Optionally, the ZIP may also include an updated README and other files modified after the code submission.

 ### 2.10.4.
 Grading